Vegan Vs. Vegetarian: What’s The Difference?

 Are any forms of meat, eggs or dairy okay to consume, or is it better to cut them out completely?

-This question cuts directly to the heart of the biggest arguments between vegans and vegetarians.
+This question cuts directly to the heart of the biggest arguments between going vegan vs vegetarian.

 Are purely plant-based vegans truly healthier than the lowly vegetarians that still enjoy their quiche and yogurt?